WWE ‘NXT UK Championship’ Results, Noam Dar Returns And Toni Storm & Shayna Baszler Steal The Show

 Zack Gibson vs. Pete Dunne

 Pete Dunne defended the WWE United Kingdom Championship against UK Tournament winner, Zack Gibson.
-Dunne is at his best when he’s delivering wrestling moves, but unfortunately for the “Bruiserweight” (since this is his gimmick), his punches and blows are a sloppy mess; he often misses his target, and when he does land, whether it hurts or not, it looks like a punch a three-year-old would throw during a tantrum.
+Dunne is at his best when he’s delivering wrestling moves, but unfortunately for the “Bruiserweight” (since this is his gimmick), his punches and blows are a sloppy mess; he often misses his target, and when he does land, whether it hurts or not, it looks like a punch a 3-year-old would throw during a tantrum.

 This was a basic 20-minute match formula with shine, heat, false comeback, and comeback-shine to the finish.
 Gibson looked strong as did Pete when he was wrestling and not fighting.
 Even though this wasn’t Dunne’s best outing, the crowd was still into it.
 Pete would end up hitting the bitter end for the three-count to retain.
 After the contest, the entire WWE NXT UK roster posed with Triple H at the entrance ramp for a photo of things to come in the near future.